About the 3D Printer

 - Each card holder is allowed 2 hours of free printing time per week, although you may request up to 8 hours of print time for a fee.

-- Prints will be made using environmentally friendly PolyLite PLA filament in the color the library has in stock at the time of printing.
-If you need a specific color, specialty filament, or want a print that exceeds two hours you may contact the Computers and Technology department (847) 681-76032 or newmeddept@hplibrary.org) to discuss a special print request.
+- Prints will be made using environmentally friendly PLA filament in the color the library has in stock at the time of printing.
+If you need a specific color or a print that exceeds two hours, contact Media Services at (847) 681-7032 or newmeddept@hplibrary.org to discuss your request.
 The Library cannot guarantee specific colors will be available.

 - Staff review and prepare all project files, so please submit appropriate objects.